Case Studies:

 Facilitator

-Major funds for parallel livelihood projects, park protection and conservation activities came from GEF-WB.
+Major funds for parallel livelihood projects, park protection and conservation activities came from Global Environment Facility-World Bank (GEF-WB).
 Other bodies involved include the Department of Environment and Natural Resources (DENR) and National Integrated Protected Areas Systems (NIPAS).

 Market design